WILLS, TRUSTS, ESTATE & RETIREMENT PLANNING

 The trust agreement, commonly called a revocable living trust, is a contract where the Grantor retains full power to control, alter, amend, or revoke the trust during his lifetime.
 While executing a trust agreement may be sufficient to transfer in trust tangible personal property, the transfer of real property or intangible property, such as stocks or bonds, will most often require additional documents to register the property in the name of the trust.

-As a general rule, each estate, whether probated or not, is allowed a $2,000,000 exemption from federal and Michigan estate tax automatically.
+As a general rule, each individual estate, whether probated or not, is allowed as of 2024 over a $13,000,000 exemption from federal and Michigan estate tax automatically.
 The value of an estate over this figure is hit with a whopping tax as high as 55%!!!
-Many folks do not understand the massive tax savings they can receive if they see me for the appropriate advice.
+At the same time, Congress could change this threshold at any time; so a word to the wise: Review your estate plan at least every 3 years.

 Revocable living trusts do not offer immediate federal gift or estate tax savings but do afford the grantor the opportunity to retain control over the trust property during his lifetime and also determine who will receive benefits at death.
 In addition, you may desire to be relieved of the tedious problems involved in managing business property.
 If the grantor is dissatisfied with the operation of the trust during his lifetime, he is still able to change the trustee and any troublesome administrative provisions, while relieved of the daily burdens of trust management.